danboyne/ACORN/README.md

 Acorn was developed and tested in a Linux environment, and requires the user to download and then compile the C source code into the Acorn executable file, `acorn.exe`.
 In the directory that contains the `makefile`, `.c` and `.h` files, type the following command from a command-line:
  >make

-For the `make` command to work, your system must have the GNU Compiler Collection, `gcc`.
+For the `make` command to work, your system must have the GNU Compiler Collection, `gcc`, and the GNU Make software.
 The compiler must also have access to the following three libraries: Math (which is included in GCC), [LibPng](http://www.libpng.org/), and [OpenMP](https://www.openmp.org/).

 Once you've compiled Acorn into the `acorn.exe` executable, copy this file to a working directory and launch Acorn from the command-line using the following command: